osteele/add2anki/README.md

 - Automatic detection of suitable note types and field mappings
 - Support for custom note types with field name synonyms (Hanzi/Chinese, Pinyin/Pronunciation, English/Translation)
 - Configuration saved between sessions
-- Support for batch processing from a file
+- Support for batch processing from text, CSV/TSV, or SRT subtitle files
+- Parse SRT files to create cards from Mandarin subtitles
 - Interactive mode for adding cards one by one

 ## Prerequisites